 - ½ tsp Granulated Sugar

-- Knead it properly and make six balls out of the dough.
+- Make a few balls out of the dough.

-- Fry them on low heat until they turn golden brown.
+- Add a little more oil as the dough is frying.
+Fry them on low heat until they turn golden brown and cooked through

 - Your Gabubu Bread is ready to serve.